shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 * *Security*

 Concerning **security**, in our Mongoose OS/Cloud IoT Core context, MQTT communications are made over **TLS **([[link](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#mqtt_server)]), so (1) the device is assured to be connected to Cloud IoT Core MQTT server (CA’s certificates are stored in Mongoose OS ca.pem file), (2) the data exchange will be private and (3) data integrity will be checked.
-On the other way, **device authentication **([[link](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#device_authentication)]) with Cloud IoT Core is performed with a per-device public/private key authentication using **JSON Web Tokens (JWT)**.
+On the other way, **device authentication **([[link](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#device_authentication)]) with Cloud IoT Core is performed with a per-device public/private key authentication using **JSON Web Token (JWT)**.
 The device performs the signature part of the JWT with its private key and Cloud IoT Core validates it using the related public key.
 Mongoose OS tools handles this keys generation and distribution, we’ll see that soon in the section called “Device registration within the Cloud IoT Core project” lying a few paragraphs below.
 In this section, we’ll see also how to store securely the private key on the device by performing memory encryption (preventing as well reverse engineering).

 *Note:* Beyond JWT device authentication, for additional security, it’s possible to impose TLS from Cloud IoT Core to devices (so each device has also a public key certificate, etc.).
 It is an option we won’t use but it’s described [here](https://mongoose-os.com/docs/mongoose-os/api/net/mqtt.md) for Mongoose OS side (see “mutual TLS”) and [here](https://cloud.google.com/iot/docs/how-tos/credentials/verifying-credentials) for Cloud Iot Core side.
 It’s good to know that AWS IoT imposes this mutual TLS, unconditionally ([[link](https://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html)]).